 Or, you can pull these rolls apart to dip in any of your favorite dips (a nacho cheese one would be perfect!).

-Personally, though, I like to serve mine with a nice hearty soup as this is how many Germans would typically eat them.
-Something like this traditional German hunter’s cabbage stew.
+Personally, though, I like to serve mine with a nice hearty stew as this is how many Germans would typically eat them.
+Something like this traditional German Hunter Cabbage Stew or Instant Pot Beef Stew.

 They’re especially perfect with this beer and cheddar soup - after all, it’s not a party without beer, cheese, and pretzels!
 This combination is perfect for game day parties in particular.